TESSERINGProjectsLearnV1.2.88 — Tessellate

 Export works without an account.
 Your spatial layout is not saved unless you sign in and save the project.

-Tessering exports high-fidelity spatial audio.
-The HRTF processing is level-transparent -- your exported audio maintains the same volume and clarity as the original.
+Exports use whichever spatial engine is active — Resonance or SADIE II.
+The HRTF processing is level-transparent — your exported audio maintains the same volume and clarity as the original.

 Per-stem speed and volume settings are included in the export.
 If you've slowed a stem to 0.85x or set its volume to 50%, the exported WAV reflects those settings.